jsonnull/electron-trpc/.changeset/lucky-berries-sit.md

 'electron-trpc': patch
 ---

-Allow sync createContext to be passed (pr: 98)
+Allow sync createContext to be passed.

+pr: 98